·

 oklahoma tornado track

 The Bridge Creek-Moore F5 would come from a storm that began forming at around 3:20 PM.
 The storm would become a supercell called storm “A”.
 Supercell A would drop a small tornado at around 4:51 PM.
 “A” would drop down eight more tornadoes.
-One of these was an F3 that was belived to launch an airplane wing from Chickasha all the way to Moore..
-It would touch down at 6:23 PM a couple miles SSW of Amber.
+One of these was an F3 that was believed to launch an airplane wing from Chickasha all the way to Moore..
+It would touch down at 6:23 PM a couple of miles SSW of Amber.
 It had a wedge structure early on in it’s life.
 The tornado would get the F5 rating when it struck Bridge Creek.
-A nearby Dopplar weather radar caught winds inside of the tornado at 301 mph.
+A nearby Doppler weather radar caught winds inside of the tornado at 301 mph.
 That would make it have the highest windspeed ever recorded.

 Track

 Many houses, even with anchor bolts, were swept away with only their foundation left.
-Debris was granulated ,trees were debarked, & one inch of asphalt was stripped from a road, too.
+Debris was granulated, trees were debarked, & one inch of asphalt was stripped from a road, too.
 12 people died in Bridge Creek.
 To really emphasize the strength & danger of this tornado, NWS Norman issued the first tornado emergency in history at 6:57 PM.
 One unique thing about the tornado is that it crossed Interstate 44 twice at F4 intensity from moving parallel to it.
 It then proceeded to move into Moore.

 Multiple residential areas were hit including Country Place Estates, Greenbriar Eastlake Estates, & Emerald Springs apartment, where a two-story apartment was almost entirely leveled.
 Multiple buildings with gatherings of people had to send them to a safe shelter.
 These places include Moore City Hall, two sports events, Crossroads Mall, & a ceremony at Westmoore High School.
 The storm also grounded flights at the Will Rogers World Airport.